Cloud printing: Security

 Print jobs flow through Public Internet.
 It is therefore important to verify no Man-in-the-Middle attack can be performed.
 The only technical solution is to ensure each printer and PC uses a non-self-generated cryptographic token or certificate allowing TLS mutual authentication and specific data encryption.

 Self-generated printer certificates are unknown from the Cloud and prevent trusted authentication.
 Microsoft has implemented its Zero Trust Access security in its Universal Print service, it generates a unique certificate on printers compatible with its service.
 Other Cloud Printing SaaS providers have followed Microsoft on that High Security path.

 Print jobs data stored on the Cloud is sensitive as it contains user information as well as all information appearing on pages.

 Good practices require such data is encrypted at rest and in motion, using asymmetric PKI keys instead of fixed encryption keys.

 Some solutions require to open incoming traffic ports on the firewall to let Cloud services communicate with printers attached behind that firewall (most of the time for IPP/IPPS flows), some other solutions use a pull model where the communication is always initiated by the printer and no firewall port needs to be open.
-In term is security the later is to be preferred.
+In terms of security the later is to be preferred.